webfrogs/Swifter/README.md

 ## Issues

-Open a github issue if you find a bug.
+Open a github issue if you find a bug: https://github.com/webfrogs/Swifter/issues/new